Want to grow an easy crop that will impress your friends? Grow garlic!

 The last step…

-Working out of the sun, gently brush off any loose soil, trying not to disturb the outer papery skin of each bulb.
-Resist the urge to wash the bulbs.
-This is a time for slow, careful drying.
+Working out of the sun, gently remove any loose soil, trying not to disturb the outer papery skin of each bulb.
+Don’t wash the garlic!
+You’ll just slow down the curing process.

-Leave the leaves and roots on the bulb and let them cure, tied together and hanging in bundles or laid out flat, in a shady, airy place.
+Leave the garlic bulbs and stems intact while they cure.
+You can tie several of them together in a bundle and hang them in an out-of-the-way place or lay them out flat.
+No direct sun, but plenty of good air circulation in purr-fect!
 Proper curing improves the flavor and increases shelf life significantly.
 In three to four weeks, all of the leaves should be dry and brittle.
 That’s when you can cut the stem down to within an inch of the bulb and trim the roots.

 Store your lovely garlic in mesh bags in a cool place…. never in the refrigerator!
 Or start giving them away and earn the love and devotion of friends and family.

 Remember to save the bulbs with the biggest, fattest cloves to use as seed garlic for the next crop.
-If you use every bit of garlic you grow, or give it all away, simply come see us again at Tagawa’s to start this garlic adventure all over again!
-Good luck, and let all vampires beware!
+Or, if you use every bit of garlic you grow, or give it all away, simply come see us again at Tagawa’s to start this garlic adventure all over again!